schachmatthias/nvim/README.md

 ### Core Features

-- Eslint Autofix, TypeScript, Supermaven Autocomplete AI
+- Eslint Autofix,
+- TypeScript,
+- Codeium AI
+- Auto Sessions
 - NvChad
 - Nvim-tree
 - Nvim-cmp
 - Nvim treesitter
 - LuaSnip

-- Telescope
-- LSP
-- LSP Diagnostics
-- LSP Installer
+By default I set all plugins to lazy = true.
+Which means when adding new plugins which should load directly in this project set `lazy = false` for specific plugin.